Our Punderful Quest For Dad Jokes In Other Languages

 These Jokes Are Gut-Frenching

 The French love bad jokes.
-In fact, a native speaker told me they learn many corny puns during childhood.
+In fact, a native speaker told us they learn many corny puns during childhood.
 Like this gem:

 Get it?
-Me neither.
-But we’ll give it an "A" for effort.
+We don’t either.
+But we’ll give it an “A” for effort.

 These Jokes Will Entertain Ger-Man